Last Updated on July 20, 2021 by Rat Race Running

 Real Life.
 It is essential to have fun every once in a while.
-It is not healthy to be too serious in a job or in school.
+It is not healthy to be too serious in a job or school.
 Try to laugh at yourself more often.

-Mobile Legends show some aspects of life, but it will never be as good as life itself.
+Mobile Legends show some aspects of life, but they will never be as good as life itself.
 Games are highly addictive and can take over other areas of your life.
 Remember that too much of a good thing is bad.

 When playing, I often estimate the duration of the game.
 It can be as fast as less than 10mins or can be as long as more than 30mins.
 I always keep in mind not to waste too much playing.